juljul98/cinemalaya/iteration1/wp-content/plugins/wonderm00ns-simple-facebook-open-graph-tags/readme.txt

 == Installation ==

-1. Use the included automatic install feature on your WordPress admin panel and search for “Facebook Open Graph, Google+ and Twitter Card Tags”.
+1. Use the included automatic install feature on your WordPress admin panel and search for “Open Graph for Facebook, Google+ and Twitter Card Tags”.
 2. Activate the plugin through the `Plugins` menu in WordPress
-3. Go to `Options`, `Facebook Open Graph, Google+ and Twitter Card Tags` to set it up
+3. Go to `Options`, `Open Graph for Facebook, Google+ and Twitter Card Tags` to set it up

 == Frequently Asked Questions ==